Robert Richardson (cinematographer)

 Robert Bridge Richardson, ASC (born August 27, 1955) is an American cinematographer.

-Having collaborated with prestigious filmmakers like Oliver Stone, Martin Scorsese and Quentin Tarantino, he's known for his trademark aggressively bright highlight and for exploring a variety of visual styles, both with film and digital cameras.
+Known for his work with Oliver Stone, Martin Scorsese, and Quentin Tarantino, he explores a variety of visual styles, both with film and digital cameras.

-He is one of three living people who has won the Academy Award for Best Cinematography three times, sharing the position with Vittorio Storaro and Emmanuel Lubezki.
+He is one of three living people who has won the Academy Award for Best Cinematography three times, along with Vittorio Storaro and Emmanuel Lubezki.

 Early life and education

-Richardson was born in Hyannis, Massachusetts.
-He graduated from the Rhode Island School of Design with a BFA in Film/Animation/Video and received his MFA from AFI Conservatory.
+Richardson graduated from the Rhode Island School of Design with a BFA in Film/Animation/Video and received his MFA from AFI Conservatory.
+He received a Lifetime Achievement Award from The American Society of Cinematographers.

 Career

 Richardson's work began as a camera operator and 2nd unit photographer on such features as Alex Cox's Repo Man, Dorian Walker's Making the Grade and Wes Craven's A Nightmare on Elm Street (all in 1984).
 At the same time he also served as cinematographer on TV documentaries and docudramas such as America, America for The Disney Channel, God's Peace for the BBC and PBS' The Front Line: El Salvador.
 His television work and documentary-style filmmaking led to his meeting Oliver Stone, who hired him to "shoot" Salvador (1986).

 Oliver Stone's major motion picture debut was also Richardson's first film as director of photography.
 Salvador was also filmed in the same year as Stone's Platoon.
 Platoon would earn Richardson his first Oscar nomination for Best Cinematography.
 In 1987, Richardson reteamed with Stone on Wall Street.
 In 1988, he filmed Eight Men Out for John Sayles.
 In 1989, he earned his second Best Cinematography Oscar nomination for Stone's Born on the Fourth of July.

 In 1991, Richardson won the first of his Best Cinematography Academy Awards for his work on Stone's JFK; he also shot Stone's The Doors that same year.
 He worked with Sayles again in 1991 for City of Hope.
 In 1992, he worked as director of photography on Rob Reiner's A Few Good Men.
 He served as a 2nd unit photographer for Haskell Wexler on To the Moon, Alice, a "Showtime 30-Minute Movie" (for which he was also credited as a visual consultant).
 He began a long working relationship with Martin Scorsese in 1995, with Casino.
 Also in 1995, he was the cinematographer on Stone's Nixon.
 In 1997, Richardson photographed Errol Morris's documentary Fast, Cheap and Out of Control as well as filming the majority of Stone's U Turn and serving as director of photography for Barry Levinson's Wag the Dog.

 Richardson worked on the 2013 zombie film World War Z, but asked for his name to be taken off the final product.
 The credited cinematographer is Ben Seresin.

+In 2026, a feature documentary portrait of his career titled Robert Richardson: The White Devil was selected to screen at the 60th Karlovy Vary International Film Festival where Richardson was also honoured with the Crystal Globe For Outstanding Artistic Contribution.